https-deeplearning-ai/rapid-prototyping-of-genai-apps-with-streamlit/M3/Lab1/README.md

 # M3 Lab 1 Using Data Augmentation to Build a Simple Chatbot

-In Module 3 Lab 1, we'll start this lab with the prototype we built in Module 2, where we have already created and deployed a prototype that performs sentiment analysis and can visualize the results grouped by time period and product
+In Module 3 Lab 1, you'll start this lab with the prototype you built in Module 2, where you have already created and deployed a prototype that performs sentiment analysis and can visualize the results grouped by time period and product

 You can think of this method as building an augmented chatbot on structured data; we're applying the string version of the DataFrame as context directly into the prompt.